 |Russian Language and Culture|

 Two modules of your choice must be completed in full.
-In addition, you may choose individual subjects from all the six modules as free electives.
+In addition, you may choose individual subjects from all the seven modules as free electives.

 Open electives enable you to develop unique and meaningful entities of your own.

 - The university campus houses a study library, the main university library is situated within an easy reach in the city centre.
 The National Library of Estonia is also in the city centre.
 Several electronic databases are available through the libraries.

 - There are ample opportunities for Erasmus exchange.

 Students will have ample opportunities to participate at various literary and cultural events held in Tallinn.
 Tallinn University Student Union offers opportunities for getting engaged in diverse activities.

 Julia Kuznetski (Tofantšuk) is the Associate Professor of British Literature and the head of the Liberal Arts in Humanities programme.
 She has taught courses on literature and literary theory (World Literature, British Literature from the Renaissance to the Present, 20th-21st-century British Literature, British Women Writers of the 20th-21st Century, 19th-century British Literature, 19th-century British Art, British and American Art in the 20th-21st Century, etc.), as well as practical English (English C2, Analysis of Academic Texts, Contemporary English, etc.), at BA, MA and PhD level.
 She has contributed to study programme development on all academic levels and is a member of several professional organisations (ESSE, FINSSE, MLA, ASLE, KAJAK, ENUT) and Advisory Board member of Lexington Books Ecocritical Theory and Practice series.